jenova-marie/ninshubur/README.md

 > ✨ **Why markdown?** The prompts include rules, heuristics, and worked examples — formats that are much easier to maintain in markdown than in escaped TypeScript strings.
 Haiku reads markdown natively (heading levels, bold, code fences all carry meaning to it), so the file you see is *exactly* what the model sees.

-> 💡 **Editing in production.** The live daemon (`pnpm dev` / `pnpm start`) caches prompts in-memory, so an edit during a run won't be picked up until the bot restarts.
-The on-demand `pnpm cli analyze ...` commands always start a fresh process and read fresh prompts.
+> 💡 **Editing prompts.** Every `pnpm cli analyze ...` invocation is a fresh process that reads each prompt file from disk on first use.
+So your edits to the markdown files take effect on the very next run — no restart needed because there is nothing to restart.

 ### 🌷 Phase A — Taxonomy (discover → curate → lock)